 43. Have a Dr Doolittle of a day at Granite Gorge Nature Park, an animal lovers paradise.
 Hand-feed wild Mareeba rock wallabies and meet an abundance of birds, horses, reptiles and even a pig!
 Rock hop your way through walking trails and cool with a swim in the weir.

 44. Stare 57 metres down into the eerie Mt Hypipamee Crater.
 Enjoy a refreshing swim at the nearby Dinner Falls before heading to the rural village of Malanda.
-Plunge into Malanda Falls and search for the endemic Lumholtz’s Tree Kangaroo at Nerada Tea.
+Plunge into Malanda Falls and search for the endemic Lumholtz’s Tree Kangaroo near the Nerada Tea plantation.

 Don't have a car?